 This automatically sets your account to private and protects your past and future tweets, but it’s perhaps not an ideal option for people who still want to use the platform as normal.

-It’s perhaps the ‘nuclear option’ for anyone with worries about what they tweeted years ago, but really this might be best used as a temporary option whilst you job hunt and clean up your Twitter.
+It’s perhaps the ‘nuclear option’ for anyone with worries about what they tweeted years ago, but really this might be best used as a temporary option whilst your job hunt and clean up your Twitter.

-If you don’t have a huge catalogue of tweets and want to quickly browse/delete any that might not be deemed so professional, you would be best off using an external tool such as Tweet Deleter to easily get rid of multiple tweets at the click of a button.
+If you don’t have a huge catalog of tweets and want to quickly browse/delete any that might not be deemed so professional, you would be best off using an external tool such as Tweet Deleter to easily get rid of multiple tweets at the click of a button.

 It’s pretty self-explanatory to use, so head over there if you want to set about deleting your tweets.